MvMukesh/DataBases_Mongo-SQL-Pipeline/MongoDB/1-CAP Theorem.md

 * `Availability`
   * Even if partiton b/w nodes, Outdated node can still process requests, although it will return outdated information

-## `CAP Theorem states that a distributed system can only have 2 out of these 3 properties at any given time `